Historical Context of Mamluk Patronage

 Modern Appreciation and Scholarship

-Today, Mamluk art and science are subjects of extensive academic research and public interest.
-Major museums like the Metropolitan Museum of Art in New York and the Museum of Islamic Art in Cairo hold significant collections of Mamluk artifacts.
-UNESCO World Heritage sites, including historic Cairo, preserve many Mamluk monuments.
-The study of Mamluk patronage offers valuable lessons on the interplay between power, religion, and creativity in medieval Islam.
+Today, Mamluk art and science are subjects of extensive academic research and growing public interest.
+Major museums like the Metropolitan Museum of Art in New York, the Louvre in Paris, and the Museum of Islamic Art in Cairo hold significant collections of Mamluk artifacts that attract visitors from around the world.
+UNESCO World Heritage sites, including Historic Cairo, preserve many Mamluk monuments as irreplaceable cultural treasures, maintaining the urban fabric that Mamluk patrons created over centuries of building.

 Conclusion